Xilinx/Vitis_Model_Composer/QuickGuides/Setting_Signal_Size/README.md

 # What is "Signal Size"?

 Signal Size is a block mask property associated with each stream or cascade output of an imported AI Engine block.
 This value is always set as samples and not bytes.
-Here is an example of  block mask for a kernel with a stream output.
+Here is an example of the block mask for a kernel with a stream output.

 ![](images/mask.png)